Green Cosmetics: The Push for Sustainable Beauty

 In modern marketing, the word “green” has become synonymous with “organic” or “healthy.”
 When a consumer sees the phrase “green cosmetics,” they will automatically make eco-friendly assumptions about the product or company.

-But the field of green cosmetics still needs clarification.
+But the field of green skincare and cosmetics still needs clarification.
 Typically, the term is used to describe products using environmentally-friendly formulations, production practices or packaging methods.
 In the United States, the Federal Trade Commission (FTC) has published guidelines to clarify what green or natural means in marketing terms, though these guidelines are still loosely defined.

 With respect to the cosmetics industry, “green” and “sustainable” cosmetics are defined as cosmetic products using natural ingredients produced from renewable raw materials.
 Many companies use petrochemical ingredients derived from petrol, a non-renewable and economically volatile resource.
 Bio-based oleochemicals, on the other hand, derive from renewable plant and bacteria sources and are the crux of the green cosmetics movement.